publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIII/ptV/m__us_usc_t19_s1592.md

             The preceding subparagraph shall not apply if—

-                (i) the importation with respect to which the violation of subsection (a) of this section occurs is noncommercial in nature, or
+                (i) the importation with respect to which the violation of subsection (a) occurs is noncommercial in nature, or

                 (ii) the amount of the penalty in the penalty claim issued under paragraph (2) is $1,000 or less.

         (2) __Penalty claim__

-            After considering representations, if any, made by the person concerned pursuant to the notice issued under paragraph (1), the Customs Service shall determine whether any violation of subsection (a) of this section, as alleged in the notice, has occurred.
+            After considering representations, if any, made by the person concerned pursuant to the notice issued under paragraph (1), the Customs Service shall determine whether any violation of subsection (a), as alleged in the notice, has occurred.
 If the Customs Service determines that there was no violation, it shall promptly issue a written statement of the determination to the person to whom the notice was sent.
 If the Customs Service determines that there was a violation, it shall issue a written penalty claim to such person.
 The written penalty claim shall specify all changes in the information provided under clauses (i) through (vi) of paragraph (1)(A).
 Such person shall have a reasonable opportunity under [section 1618 of this title][/us/usc/t19/s1618] to make representations, both oral and written, seeking remission or mitigation of the monetary penalty.
 At the conclusion of any proceeding under such section 1618, the Customs Service shall provide to the person concerned a written statement which sets forth the final determination and the findings of fact and conclusions of law on which such determination is based.

     (c) __Maximum penalties__

         (1) __Fraud__

-            A fraudulent violation of subsection (a) of this section is punishable by a civil penalty in an amount not to exceed the domestic value of the merchandise.
+            A fraudulent violation of subsection (a) is punishable by a civil penalty in an amount not to exceed the domestic value of the merchandise.

         (2) __Gross negligence__

-        A grossly negligent violation of subsection (a) of this section is punishable by a civil penalty in an amount not to exceed—
+        A grossly negligent violation of subsection (a) is punishable by a civil penalty in an amount not to exceed—

             (A)